lykius/hesiod/docs/source/quickstart.rst

 ************

 Imagine that you write some python program where you need a dataset, a neural network and other parameters.
-Each run of your program will use a different dataset or a different network or different parameters.
+Don't worry if you're not familiar with these terms, their just *entities* used in your program and you can adapt this example to many different scenarios.
+For the sake of our example, let's say that each run of your program will use a different dataset or a different network or different parameters.
 To achieve this, you can write a config file for each element and organize them in a hierarchy of directories, something like this::